-Students must be enrolled in one of the two following programs: 1783 Master of Teaching (Early Childhood/Primary) or 1784 Master of Teaching (Early Childhood Education)
+Students must be enrolled in 1783 Master of Teaching (Birth-5 Years/ Birth-12 Years), 1784 Master of Teaching (Birth - 5 years), 1773 Master of Teaching (Early Childhood and Primary) or 1774 Master of Teaching (Early Childhood).

 Learning Outcomes

 1. Analyse how socio-cultural factors influence experiences of difference, diversity and disability and how this affects equitable access to nurturing inclusive learning environments.
 2. Critique the impact of international, national and state/territory legislation, regulation and policies on early childhood and primary education inclusive pedagogies.
 3. Discuss the teacher's role in both advocating for and implementing inclusion to ensure equity, engagement and inclusive pedagogies.
 4. Identify communication, coordination and collaborative strategies that will create respectful, reciprocal partnerships with families and the team around the child to support inclusion in early childhood and primary school settings.
 5. Analyse children's learning capabilities and barriers to learning by using knowledge of child development, learning theories and research about specific disabilities to inform practices.
 6. Create a strength-based inclusion plan that respects family priorities and is aligned with curricula.
 7. Plan responsive, intentional teaching strategies that will enhance children's inclusion and learning and are responsive to a child's current abilities, dispositions and skills.
 8. Advocate for practices that facilitate smooth transitions and continuity of learning between systems and settings.